ciwen3/PNPT/BoF/GDB.md

-next                  # will let you go through one operation at a time after the break point has been hit b * main+39           # set breakpoint b * 0x64413764        # set breakpoint by address r                     # run p system              # will give the address of where system is located p exit                # gives the exit address
+next                  # will let you go through one operation at a time after the break point has been hit b * main+39           # set breakpoint b * 0x64413764        # set breakpoint by address clear                 # Delete any breakpoints at the next instruction to be executed in the selected stack frame r                     # run p system              # will give the address of where system is located p exit                # gives the exit address